The art of questioning

 14 pm : essential requirements of questioning behavior +

-the objectives of questioning behavior : exercises in efficient and effective questioning
+the different objectives of questioning behavior : exercises in efficient and effective questioning

 17 pm : break + dinner